jesvijonathan/JOS-Animation-Library/README.md

 - Fast, light and small with no/min toll on performance.
 - Simple & easy to setup for both beginners & experts.
 - Customize animation settings and build your own scroll invoked functions
-- [npm](https://www.npmjs.com/package/jos-animation) & [CDNjs](https://cdnjs.com/libraries/jos-animation) approved library for the fastest deliveies
+- [npm](https://www.npmjs.com/package/jos-animation) & [CDNjs](https://cdnjs.com/libraries/jos-animation) approved library for the fastest deliveries
 - And lots more stuff... explore it yourself.

 This project is currently being developed by me & the dev community, So you can expect more features and updates quite often..

-Was inpired by GSAP, AOS libraries.
+Was inspired by GSAP, AOS libraries.
 I wanted something easier to use, with great performance and wanted to make the implementation better.
 So I worked on this project from scratch.

 Feel free to report an issue or request a feature in this repository :)
 & for more information, Check out the [JOS Webpage](https://jos-animation.vercel.app).